yihui/yihui.org/README.md

 This is a repo to host the (Markdown) source files of [my personal website](https://yihui.org), including my Chinese and English blogs, as well as several project websites (such as [**knitr**](https://github.com/yihui/knitr).)
 The content of all pages is licensed under [CC BY-NC-SA 4.0](http://creativecommons.org/licenses/by-nc-sa/4.0/).

 You are welcome to post comments on my site.
-To do so, you need to log in using your Github account at the bottom of a page.
-If you have any other feedback, comments, or questions, please post them to [my Github discussion board](https://github.com/yihui/yihui.org/discussions).
+To do so, you need to log in using your GitHub account at the bottom of a page.
+If you have any other feedback, comments, or questions, please post them to [my GitHub discussion board](https://github.com/yihui/yihui.org/discussions).

 ## A technical note